haiyuan-yu-lab/NetFlow3D/README.md

 - `-n <binary_interactome>`: replace `<binary_interactome>` with the path to your file which stores a complete list of existing protein-protein interactions (see [Optional input](#optional-input) for how to generate the file).
 If not specified, NetFlow3D will use the high quality binary interactome of Homo sapiens curated by HINT (http://hint.yulab.org/).
 - `-o <output_path>`: replace `<output_path>` with a directory where the output files will be stored.
 If not specified, the output files will be stored in `./output/`.
 - `-L <logfile_path>`: replace `<logfile_path>` with a directory where the log file will be stored.
 If not specified, the log file will be stored in `./log/`.
 - `-t <threads>`: replace `<threads>` with a postive integer.
 This argument specifies the number of threads to use.
-If not specified, NetFlow3D will use five threads.
+If not specified, NetFlow3D will use 5 threads.

 We provide example input files in `./example/input/`.
 Here is an example of your command (please run the following command to see if NetFlow3D is working normally):